Our employees are our most important asset!

 If you need special accommodations to satisfy testing requirements, please contact us at (208) 334-5100 ext.
 419 or idjcjobs@idjc.idaho.gov.

 Employees are encouraged to take advantage of educational opportunities offered outside the IDJC.
-To learn more, please click here to read the Idaho Department of Juvenile Corrections, Coursework Reimbursement Policy and Procedure, and learn the eligibility requirements and limitations.
+To learn more, please click here to read the Idaho Department of Juvenile Corrections, Education Reimbursement Policy and Procedure, and learn the eligibility requirements and limitations.

 OVERTIME NOTICE: At the discretion of the appointing authority, compensatory time off may be provided in lieu of overtime cash compensation.